 Partner & Editor-in-Chief

 Will has been a photographer for nearly 15 years.
-Coming from the world of landscapes and architecture, watches were something he never thought he would photography.
+Coming from the world of landscapes and architecture, watches were something he never thought he would photograph.
 In 2018 he founded The Watch Clicker to bring his love for watches and photography together.
 Photographing watches quickly turned into also writing about watches and the reviews you see today are the product of that evolution.
 Dive watches and chronographs dominate his collection as he is a die hard tool watch fan.
 Will believes that you should wear a watch how you want to.
 Leather on a dive watch?
 No problem.

 Partner & Co-Host